richardsonlima/richardsonlima.github.io/deep.md

 # 🕳️ Deep Dives
 *Exploring the intersections of cognitive architecture, phenomenology, and high-stakes systems.*

 This section is dedicated to long-form essays and profound explorations.
-Here, I trade surface-level speed for **informational density**, investigating the invisible geometries that bind music, philosophy, and the human mind.
+Here, I trade surface-level speed for **informational density**: investigating the invisible geometries that bind music, philosophy, and the human mind.

-In this space, we move beyond the *narrative self* to explore the *experiential self*.
-We investigate:
+In this space, we move beyond the narrative self to explore the experiential self.
+We investigate the following pillars:

-* **Metacognition:** The structural observation of our own thought and feeling processes.
+* **Metacognition:** The structural observation of our own thought and feeling processes: treating perception as a system to be understood.
-* **Deep Psychology:** The access to pre-symbolic and archetypal layers of the human psyche.
+* **Deep Psychology:** The access to pre-symbolic and archetypal layers of the human psyche: where patterns of behavior are formed.
-* **Ontology:** The fundamental nature of being and existence, often found in the silence between notes.
+* **Ontology:** The fundamental nature of being and existence: often found in the silence between notes or the stability of a core structure.

 <main class="content" role="main">
     <div class="cf frame">
       {% for post in site.posts %}
-        {% comment %} O loop abaixo aceita EXCLUSIVAMENTE posts da categoria 'deep' {% endcomment %}
         {% if post.categories contains "deep" %}
           <article class="post" itemscope itemtype="http://schema.org/BlogPosting" role="article">
             <div class="article-item" style="border-left: 2px solid #111; padding-left: 25px; margin-bottom: 50px;">